Guinea pig or hamster? They look similar, but they’re very different pets.

 A guinea pig might be very fond of you, but it needs the company of other guinea pigs as well.

-Also, never keep male guinea pigs with female guinea pigs unless you are hoping for a new litter of cute guinea pig babies.
+Never keep male guinea pigs with female guinea pigs unless you’re hoping for a new litter of cute baby guinea pigs.

-Although guinea pigs need between four and six hours of sleep to stay healthy, they pigs sleep for only seconds to minutes at once, which is why new and inexperienced guinea pig owners feel like guinea pigs never sleep.
+Although guinea pigs need four to six hours of sleep to stay healthy, they only sleep for seconds to minutes at a time.
+That’s why new owners feel like guinea pigs never sleep.

-However, new pet owners should know that their furry friend sleeps often but in very short intervals.
+New pet owners should know their guinea pig sleeps often but in very short intervals.

-Although you will need larger cages for your guinea pigs, as they are bigger when compared to hamsters, they are more fragile.
+Although you’ll need larger cages for your guinea pigs, as they’re bigger when compared to hamsters, they’re more fragile.

 Guinea pigs have weaker spines, so you need to handle them carefully with both hands.